Tasha876/Employee-Manager/README.md

 # Employee-Manager
-A CSM for viewing and updating employee information
+A CMS for viewing and updating employee information